bossley9/mdz/doc/specification.md

 * Indented code blocks cannot interrupt paragraphs, but paragraphs can interrupt indented code blocks.
 * There are "tight" and "loose" lists depending on the spacing between each line item.
 * Paragraphs (and other blocks) can be indented up to 3 spaces and the leading whitespace will be trimmed, but 4 spaces makes the paragraph a code block.
-* Paragraphs can be [lazily continued](https://spec.commonmark.org/0.31.2/#lazy-continuation-line) while other leaf blocks (like headings) cannot.

 This specification exists to clarify these edge cases and remove ambiguity.